izamzam2020/python-sensitive-file-and-directory-scanner/README.md

 The author assumes no responsibility or liability for misuse, damage, or any consequences arising from improper or illegal use of this software.
 Always operate in accordance with ethical hacking principles and applicable regulations.

-# Async Website Audit Scanner

-An asynchronous website audit scanner that probes a target site for commonly exposed files and directories and produces a timestamped PDF report.
-It is designed for fast, configurable reconnaissance and lightweight triage of potentially sensitive content.

 # Key features
 Configurable list of paths to probe via paths_to_scan.py